briankoser/sfc-listeners-guide/episodes/0136-batman-1966-making-a-return-and-other-news.md

 Ben says there's no moral conflict in pirating content that's not available for purchase as long as you pay for it when it becomes available. <q class="archivist">It's certainly a grey area.
 Similar questions to ponder: is it OK to break the letter of the law if you uphold the spirit?
 For example, is it OK to rip your purchased DVDs so you can watch from a computer with no disc drive?
 Is it OK to pirate "orphan works" (e.g. a book where the author has died and no one knows who owns the copyright)?
 I don't think you can claim a right to do any of these things, but that doesn't necessarily make them immoral.</q>

-Nicolas Cage is starring in a <i class="work-title">Left Behind</i> reboot film.
+Nicolas Cage is starring in a {% workTitle "Left Behind" %} reboot film.

-Matt hates <i class="work-title">Left Behind</i> and hopes Nicolas Cage kills the belief in the rapture.
+Matt hates {% workTitle "Left Behind" %} and hopes Nicolas Cage kills the belief in the rapture.

 {% timeLink podcast_file_url, '21:24' %} New segment: Ben is Right